tangentecode/obsidian-notes/computer-science/docs/basics/linux.md

 9. **Root password:**
 	- this password is used to confirm any root operation (e.g. every `sudo` command)
-	- preferably a short password if you dont want type in a long password every time
+	- preferably a short password if you don't want type in a long password every time

 10. **User profiles:**
 	- make one profile which should also be a **superuser**